NotePlan/plugins/jgclark.RepeatExtensions/README.md

 and the task will show up again 2 weeks after the last set date.

 Compared with the built-in functionality, it also allows you to easily change the text of a repeated task, which otherwise means visiting all the future notes with repeats.

+## Configuration
+For this feature to work, **you need to have the 'Append Completion Date' setting turned on in Preferences > Todo**, and not to mind the time portion of the `@done(...)` tag being removed, as a sign that the line has been processed.

 ## Running it Automatically
 From NotePlan v3.7.2, this plugin can **automatically generate** the new repeated task after you complete an existing one.
 This requires adding the following line to frontmatter at the start of _every note_ you wish to automate in this way: